 5.b) The driver and technology of the automobile

-Likewise, the driver will be responsible for the car’s maintenance, the one who can choose to train to a greater or lesser extent and who can decide on some of the conditions of the trajectory.
-However, to know the effect or influence on the quality and goodness of the car, we will have to specify what we mean by the goodness of a car and how we measure and compare it.
-In other words, we need to use quality indicators.
+Also, the driver will be responsible for the maintenance of the vehicle, study the route and decide on some of the conditions of a journey; Now, to know its effect or influence on the effectiveness of the car, quality indicators will have to specify what is the goodness of a car and how to measure and compare the info.

 5.c) Goodness indicators

 To find a reference of the general goodness of a car in the realization of any function and be able to compare with each other, even if it is not very accurate, it will be necessary to use measures of its most relevant characteristics.

 A good representation of a car can be its price, but it depends on the market and includes aspects such as "celebrity or movie cars," "old cars," brand and advertising effect, unique accessories or taxes.

 The power of the engine will be one of the best because it is independent of external conditions and closely related to the price, with the average speed, safety, and with the technology of the car.

 The previous indicators plus consumption would have higher accuracy.
 Note that it is also strongly correlated with technology.

 This type of amalgamated information could be the "g" factor of cars.
 Although it was not an indicator of perfect quality, it would be very comfortable; it would allow simple comparisons understood by everybody.
 Well, not everyone, there would always be people who denied its usefulness.